Bunlong/next-timeago/README.md

 A lightweight tiny time-ago component for your next React apps.

+## 🎁 Features

+* No dependencies
+* Compatible with both JavaScript and TypeScript
+* Support for various languages

 ## 🔧 Install

 next-time-ago is available on npm.
 It can be installed with the following command: